SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

 ## Integrate in a OAuth resource server

 This library enhances the [spring-security](https://github.com/spring-projects/spring-security/) project.
-As of version 5 of spring-security, this includes the OAuth resource-server functionality.
+Starting with version 5 of spring-security, this includes the OAuth resource-server functionality.
 A Spring boot application needs a security configuration class that enables the resource server and configures authentication using JWT tokens.

 ## Configuration